christopherdurr/booknotes/solveforhappy.md

 5. Labels: In the absence of context, labels very often cover up the truth.
 6. Emotions: We’re not as rational as we think.
 Our perception of the truth is often distracted by our irrational emotions.
 7. Exaggeration: What’s more than the truth is less than true.

+# Part 4: Ultimate Truth

+## Chapter 10: Right here, right now

+Being fully aware of the present moment considerably increases your chances of being happy.

+Awareness isn’t an on/off switch.
+It’s a dimmer switch.
+When you choose to crank it up, you become more aware.

+You don’t need to do anything to be aware.
+Your default status is awareness.
+To reach it you need to stop doing!

+The black belt of presence is to notice when you’re not aware

+Whatever you do, give it your undivided attention.

+## Chapter 11: The Pendulum Swing

+Our attempts to exert control over the endless stream of change disappoints us.
+Regardless how hard we try, our expectations are bound to be missed when any one change initiates a cascade of unexpected, uncontrollable events.

+No effort is needed to keep any system at its equilibrium.
+When everything you do feels effortless, you’ll have found your path.

+Seek the path of least resistance.

+If you focus on any specific part of your life, there will always be someone who has “more” than you.

+Only when we look down do we realize how fortunate we really are.

+## Chapter 12: Love is all you need

+Unconditional love is felt but not understood.
+It’s genuinely built upon “I love” and nothing more—no reasons or preconditions, no expectations and no demands, and consequently no disappointments.

+The more love you give, the more you get back.

+Gently remove the mask of ego and love what you see underneath.

+Studies show that only 4 percent of all women in Western societies believe they are beautiful, and more than 60 percent believe they need to be thinner to deserve to be loved

+Force yourself to write at least one thing a day that you’re proud of.
+Write down every compliment you receive: what it was, who said it, and what prompted it.

+Those who had spent their money on others reported feeling much happier at the end of the day than those who had spent it on themselves.

+## Chapter 13: L.I.P.

+Without death, there wouldn’t be life.

+Sooner or later, we all become ready to die.

+When it’s our time to die, none of us will be there.
+Death will never hurt you.

+Very other life-form are not a product of the physical world; it is a product of us, because by observing it, we make the physical world what it is.

+Live this moment as if it were your last.

+If your physical form—the avatar you use to navigate the physical world—is not the real you, then what difference does it make if you face a few challenges on the way?

+## Chapter 14: Who made who?